qils111/Ti-pooling_pytorch/README.md

 This repository contains PyTorch implementations of TI-pooling (transformation-invariant pooling) from the following paper:

 "TI-pooling: transformation-invariant pooling for feature learning in Convolutional Neural Networks" D. Laptev, N. Savinov, J.M.
 Buhmann, M. Pollefeys, CVPR 2016.
-Pdf, bibtex:

-Markup:
-'''
-@inproceedings{laptev2016ti,
-  title={TI-POOLING: transformation-invariant pooling for feature learning in Convolutional Neural Networks}, author={Laptev, Dmitry and Savinov, Nikolay and Buhmann, Joachim M and Pollefeys, Marc}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={289--297}, year={2016}
-}
-'''

 The original paper provides experimental evaluation on three datasets.
 This repository contains only the model of Ti-pooling.